project-bluebird/dodo/Specification.md

 **Parameters:**
 - `aircraft_id`: A string aircraft identifier.
 For the BlueSky simulator, this has to be at least three characters.
 - `altitude`: A double in the range [0, 6000].
 The aircraft's altitude in feet.
 For altitudes in excess of 6000ft a flight level should be specified instead.
-- `flight_level`: A integer of 60 or more.
+- `flight_level`: An integer of 60 or more.
 The aircraft's flight level.
-- `vertical_speed`: A optional double.
+- `vertical_speed`: An optional double.
 The aircraft's vertical speed in feet/min (units according to BlueSky docs).

 Either the `altitude` or `flight_level` argument must be given, but not both.